Blueberry

 Vaccinium corymbosum

-Northern highbush blueberries are long-lived perennial shrubs suited to acidic, well-drained soils in the Northeast US, including zone 6a Western NY, requiring chill hours met by the region and capable of high yields with proper management.
+Northern highbush blueberries are long-lived perennial shrubs suited to acidic, well-drained soils in Zones 3-7, requiring adequate chill hours and capable of high yields with proper management.
+Plants have shallow root systems rarely extending deeper than 24 inches, making consistent moisture critical.

 Crop Snowflake Score